Thailand - Bangkok Field Office

-The Bangkok District Office, in limited circumstances, has jurisdiction to accept and approve refugee travel document applications within Thailand and throughout the jurisdiction of the Bangkok District.
+The Bangkok Field Office, in limited circumstances, has jurisdiction to accept and approve refugee travel document applications within Thailand and throughout the jurisdiction of the APAC District.
 Please note that if you have already previously applied for a refugee travel document you are not eligible to apply for the document overseas.
 If eligible to apply overseas, the application may be accepted at the discretion of the District Director.
 If District Director uses his/her discretion to accept an application from you, the application may be submitted to a USCIS office, if there is one in the country you are visiting, or to a U.S. Embassy or U.S. Consulate in countries that do not have a USCIS presence.

-The Bangkok District does not directly accept refugee resettlement applications.
+The APAC District does not directly accept refugee resettlement applications.
 In general, a person seeking admission to the United States as a refugee should present him/herself to the U.S. Department of State or to the local United Nations High Commission for Refugees (UNHCR) or U.N.
 Development Program Office when there is no UNHCR presence in country.